GraphiteEditor/Graphite/website/content/blog/2024-07-31-graphite-progress-report-q2-2024.md

   - [Weekly updates](https://github.com/GraphiteEditor/Graphite/discussions/1773) are being posted while the project is ongoing

-- [Elbert Ronnie](https://github.com/elbertronnie)'s Google Summer of Code project has begun building the Raw-rs library for decoding raw image formats, with the goal of supporting photo processing in Graphite once the project is completed — to date this has included:
+- [Elbert Ronnie](https://github.com/elbertronnie)'s Google Summer of Code project has begun building a library for decoding raw image formats, with the goal of supporting photo processing in Graphite once the project is completed — to date this has included:

   - Initial code foundations including a basic custom TIFF decoder <small>([#1757](https://github.com/GraphiteEditor/Graphite/pull/1757))</small>